sczedu/bookingApp04192022-/Readme.md

     dotnet lambda deploy-serverless
 ```

-## DynamoDB configuration from the command line:
+## DynamoDB configuration from the command line at aws cloudshell:

 After tables created, needs to setup configutarion table
 ```